greenmochi/ultimate/services/nyaa/README.md

-# ultimate-nyaa
+# nyaa
 A gRPC service to scrape nyaa.si and download torrent.

 # Overview
-ultimate-nyaa is meant to be used in joint with ultimate-electron and ultimate-kokoro.
+nyaa is meant to be used in joint with ultimate-electron and ultimate-kokoro.

 # Install gRPC
 Download the protobuf compilers and other binaries for your system.
 Use the latest release and not the pre-release version.